 Career Services offers free services for all CU Boulder degree-seeking students, and alumni up to one year after graduation, to help students discover who they are, what they want to do, and how to get there.
 They are the bridge between academics and the world of work by discussing major and career exploration, internship or job searching, and graduate school preparation.

-The average expected salary for someone with a bachelor's degree in Linguistics, according to the 2018-19 College Salary Report by PayScale Human Capital, is $54,000 per year.
+- The average expected salary for someone with a bachelor's degree in Religious Studies is $55,000.

 At CU Boulder, Religious Studies graduates earn more than the nationwide average of comparable majors as reported by PayScale.
 CU Boulder alumni in this discipline earn an estimated annual salary of $73,762, based on a pool of 105 alumni who graduated between 2005 and 2018.
 This amount, however, is lower than the average for all CU Boulder graduates with a bachelor's degree, according to a survey by Esmi Alumni Insight of 25,000 alumni who graduated during the same stretch: